Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques and non-uniform magnetic textures

 We now perform the same analysis for the SOTs.
-The effective field associated with the FL SOT reads ${\bf B}_{\rm FL}=(\tau_{\rm FL}/M_{\rm s}) {\bm\zeta}$ with ${\bm\zeta}||{\bf y}$ for a current along $x$, considering the Rashba symmetry of the spin-orbit coupling.
+The effective field associated with the field-like SOT reads ${\bf B}_{\rm FL}=-(\tau_{\rm FL}/M_{\rm s}) {\bm\zeta}$ with ${\bm\zeta}||{\bf y}$ for a current along $x$, considering the Rashba symmetry of the spin-orbit coupling.
 This field is oriented like the main part of the Oersted field (as $w \gg h$ the $y$ component of the stray field dominates the $z$ component).
-The results for the various DW structures are summarized in Table~\ref{tab:DW-HT}, a generalization of those of \onlinecite{Khvalkovskiy2013}: apart from the obvious case of $y$ easy axis \cite{Obata2008}, no steady DW motion is expected.
-On the other hand, for the DL SOT with ${\bf B}_{\rm DL}=(\tau_{\rm DL}/M_{\rm s}) {\bf m} \times {\bm\zeta} $, only the N\'eel wall (NW) for the $z$ easy axis is expected to be set in steady motion.
+The results for the various domain wall structures are summarized in Table~\ref{tab:DW-HT}, a generalization of those of \citet{Khvalkovskiy2013}: apart from the obvious case of $y$ easy axis \cite{Obata2008}, no steady domain wall motion is expected.
+On the other hand, for the damping-like SOT with ${\bf B}_{\rm DL}=-(\tau_{\rm DL}/M_{\rm s}) {\bf m} \times {\bm\zeta} $, only the N\'eel wall for the $z$ easy axis is expected to be set in steady motion.